liltom-eth/llama2-webui/README.md

 Start downloading model to: ./models/llama-2-7b-chat.Q4_0.gguf
 ```

 You can also customize your `MODEL_PATH`, `BACKEND_TYPE,` and model configs in `.env` file to run different llama2 models on different backends (llama.cpp, transformers, gptq).
+You can use the `--listen` to allow network requests, use the `--port` to specify listening port.

 ### Start Code Llama UI